 A successful wrongful termination lawsuit can result in significant damages, penalties, and more.
 California follows the “at will” doctrine such that employers have the right to fire employees even if the employee is performing well and has done nothing wrong.
 However, it is unlawful to terminate an employee if a substantial motivating factor for the termination was prejudice based on a legally recognized characteristic, which is termed a “protected class.”
-Some protected classes are listed below.

 If an employee convinces a judge or a jury that the termination was “substantially motivated” by, for instance, the fact that an employee is a minority or the fact that the employee reported a violation of his rights, the company could be held liable for significant amounts of money because there are penalties, multiple types of damages, and more associated with wrongful termination claims.